fontforge/fontforge.github.io/en-US/documentation/interface/encodingmenu.md

 -   Adobe Glyph List
     This is the set of names that Adobe publishes on the web.

+-   AGL For New Fonts
+    This is the set of names that Adobe recommends for new fonts, without odd names like `"afiiXXXXX" or incorrect commaaccent names.

 -   AGL without afii
     The cyrillic and hebrew glyphs have been assigned some very odd names (afiiXXXXX) and some people prefer not to use them.
+This is now redundant; AGL for New Fonts should be used instead.

 -   AGL with PUA
     Adobe has assigned part of the unicode public use area to hold some